 While the size and detail vary from shelf to shelf, the contents of these binders chart a course of what to do when disasters strikes.
 The crisis communications plan is not unlike an insurance policy — valued when acquired with hopes that it never has to be used, but available when needed.

-In my 30 odd years as a communicator and consultant, I have had many opportunities to develop and review countless crisis communications plans.
+In our 30 odd years as communicators and consultants, we've have had many opportunities to develop and review countless crisis communications plans.
 The structure and detail of these plans vary (there’s no single standard and nor should there be) but a communicator worth their weight will be able to define what’s essential to include in the plan based on their organization’s needs, size and risk.

-A plan is only as good as the strategy it considers.
+A crisis plan is only as good as the strategy it considers

 How do you do this “strategic” thing, then?
-Over the years, I’ve developed my own list of filters that have guided me in the advice that I give to my clients.
+Here is a list of filters that have guided us in the advice that we give to our clients.
 Here’s what you need to consider: